Hugh Town: Amenities and landmarks

 Hugh Street is the main shopping area on the islands and business is quite reliant on tourism.
 There are several pubs, restaurants and hotels, as well as a bank and a post office.
 In 2021 it was announced that the bank would close in 2022.
 A notable building is the Star Castle, which overlooks the town from The Garrison and is now a hotel.
 Similarly, Tregarthen's Hotel is a Hugh Town landmark.
-It was originally the home of Captain Tregarthen who introduced the first sloop in 1849, 'Ariadne', that serviced the Hugh Town from Penzance.
+It was originally the home of Captain Frank Tregarthen who introduced the first sloop in 1849, 'Ariadne', that serviced the Hugh Town from Penzance.
 Being on an isthmus, there are two beaches, the northern one (Town Beach) being along the bay which forms the island's main harbour; the southern beach and bay is named Porthcressa.

-The Council of the Isles of Scilly is based at the Town Hall, located at The Parade, a small park situated at the centre of the isthmus (and originally a parade ground).
+The Council of the Isles of Scilly is based at the Isles of Scilly Town Hall, a grade II listed building located at The Parade, a small park situated at the centre of the isthmus (and originally a parade ground).
 The Duchy of Cornwall, which owns almost all the freehold land in the Isles of Scilly, as well as being the port authority, has its Isles of Scilly offices at Hugh House, located within the Garrison walls.

 The Church of England's St Mary's Church, the islands' Roman Catholic Church and St Mary's Methodist Church are all located on or near Church Street.
 The Isles of Scilly Museum, previously located on Church Street, is now located at the Town Hall.
 The town has a public library and a police station.
 On the eastern outskirts of the town (heading towards Peninnis Head) are the NHS community hospital and local health centre, as well as other important public amenities such as the island's power station, the island's refuse depot and the town's fire station.
 The island's primary and secondary schools (both part of the Five Islands Academy) are situated to the southeast of the town, at Carn Gwaval, on the road to Old Town.

 The island's airport is located approximately 1 mi to the east of the centre of Hugh Town.

+The Isles of Scilly Museum was housed in a purpose-built building which was declared unsafe in 2019, and is now partly accommodated in the Town Hall.
+There is a plan to convert the Town Hall building to form the Isles of Scilly Cultural Centre and Museum, to open in 2025/26.